Geertdepont/bachelor-thesis-website/README.md

 ```

 ## Applications described

-The code examples that are used as code example can be found on the [GitHub page](https://github.com/Geertdepont/bachelor_thesis/tree/master/bachelor-thesis-site).
+The applications that are used as code example can be found on the [GitHub page](https://github.com/Geertdepont/bachelor_thesis/tree/master/bachelor-thesis-site).

 ## Deployment